igorlfs/sorting-visualizer/README.md

 ### TODO

-The Sorting Visualizer is a WIP, the following fixes/features still need to be implemented
+WIP, the following features still need to be implemented:

 - [ ] Benchmarks
-- [ ] Implement MergeSort
-- [ ] Implement QuickSort
+- [ ] QuickSort
-- [ ] Implement HeapSort
+- [ ] HeapSort
 - [ ] Release using Github

 ## 💻 Build Dependencies

-* Rust 1.65+
+- Rust 1.65+
-* `cmake`, `pkgconf`
+- `cmake`, `pkgconf`
-* Only tested on Linux, but should work on any OS.
+- Only tested on Linux, but should work on any OS.

 ## 🚀 Build